-The 2019 Scottish Rally will be held at the Falkirk Rugby Club, Dorrator Road, Falkirk, FK2 7YW. from Friday 3rd May through to Monday 6th May 2019.
+The 2020 Scottish Rally will be again held at the Falkirk Rugby Club, Dorrator Road, Falkirk, FK2 7YW from Thursday 7th May through to Sunday 10th May 2020.

 The Rugby Club will operate the bar, will have their kitchen operating and will be able to supply breakfast and evening meals for the duration of the event.
 The clubhouse also has the benefit of an attached marquee which will give the option of a second "quiet" area for those who prefer it.

-The rugby club changing rooms have the usual toilet and shower facilities and are separate from the clubhouse.
 The camping area is at the far end of the rugby pitch and will be accessible for motorcycles.
 There is also a car park and hardstanding area adjacent to the clubhouse that could accommodate a few campervans.
+The rugby club changing rooms have the usual toilet and shower facilities and are separate from the clubhouse however we will have time limited access to these during each day.

 For those who prefer hotel accommodation there is a Premier Inn less than half a mile away on Main Street Falkirk FK1 4DS.

-The town centre is just over a mile away from the Rugby Club and has all the usual facilities for a town of this size as well as other restaurant / accommodation facilities.
+The town centre is just over a mile away from the Rugby Club and has all the usual facilities for a town of this size as well as lots of other restaurant / accommodation facilities.

 Falkirk is home to the famous Falkirk Wheel and the Kelpies both of which are well worth a visit while in the area.
 Also close by in Camelon you will find the Mariner Centre if you fancy a dip in the pool or relax in the sauna for a while to ease the joints after a long ride, just remember to pack the swimwear.

-Falkirk is well placed centrally for acces to some of the great ride out routes in all direction around Scotland.
+Falkirk is well placed centrally for access to some of the great ride out routes in all direction around Scotland.

-Please keep checking in here as we will be adding more detailed information as soon as it becomes available.
+Please keep checking in at www.mgcgbscottishbranch.co.uk as we will be adding more detailed information as soon as it becomes available.